aryzing/starter-typescript/README.md

 However, IDEs tend to look for the closest parent `tsconfig.json` (or apply the default settings when none is found), which might result in slight discrepancies.

+Also, not sure if babel, will use the closest parent tsconfig.json to the file being transpiled, or the closest tsconfig.json to the entry file.

 Currently, files in `/etc/babel` are affected by this.
 Will consider moving them into the `/etc/webpack` TS project to avoid these issues.

 # Config files